AliSoftware/Reusable/README.md

 final class NibBasedFileOwnerView: UIView, NibOwnerLoadable { /* and that's it! */ }
 ```

-_💡 You should use the second approach if you plan to use your custom view in another XIB or Storyboard, because it will allow you to drop a UIView in yourXIB/Storyboard, change its class to the class of your custom XIB-based view, and that custom view will then automagically load its own content from the associated XIB, without having to write additional code to load the content manually every time._
+> 💡 You should use the second approach if you plan to use your custom view in another XIB or Storyboard.
+> This will allow you to just drop a UIView in a XIB/Storyboard and change its class to the class of your custom XIB-based view to use it.
+That custom view will then automagically load its own content from the associated XIB when instantiated by the storyboard containing it, without having to write additional code to load the content of the ustom view manually every time.

 ## 2. Design your view in Interface Builder